bytebiscuit/stanford-core-nlp/README.md

 Place the contents of the extracted archive inside the /bin/ folder of the stanford-core-nlp gem (e.g. [...]/gems/stanford-core-nlp-0.x/bin/).

+In a terminal type: git clone https://github.com/bytebiscuit/stanford-core-nlp.git

+Copy the files: stanford-core-nlp.rb and config.rb from the folder you cloned to their correponding folder in the stanford-core-nlp gem folder (e.g. [...]/gems/stanford-core-nlp-0.x/)

 **Configuration**

 You may want to set some optional configuration options.
 Here are some examples: